sambody/p5js-circle/README.md

 [Try it online here](https://sambody.github.io/p5js-circle/).
 Have fun.

 I call it M-circle.
 The M stands for Muybridge: he was a photographer famous for series of images that decompose a movement into separate photographs.
-The lines on the circle are a bit like that, steps of a movement.
+In my mind, the lines on the circle are a bit like that, steps of a movement.

 Some examples: